keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
 The rose spread open to its full extent.
-The mouse laid in the middle of the bloom.
+A mouse laid in the middle of the bloom.
 Its back legs were a mess of blood and exposed flesh.
 A tiny splinter of bone stuck out of its hip.
 The mouse’s front legs twitched and spasmed.
 Its tiny mouth hung open as if screaming.
 A chunk of furry pink meat clung to one of rose’s ink black petals.
 </p>

 <p>